TantoDev/not-so-simple-password-manager/README.md

 # 🔐 Not-So-Simple Password Manager

-As you can see this is a not so simple password manager🤷🏾‍♂️ I built to get more practice with **Object-Oriented Programming** and basic logic.
+A simple password manager built to sharpen my Object-Oriented Python skills and practice basic logic.

 ## ✨ Features

-- Add new credentials (title, username, password)
-- View all saved credentials
+- Add, view, search, and delete credentials
-- Search by title or username
-- Delete credentials
+- Clear all credentials with confirmation
-- Data stored persistently in `vault.json` using JSON format
+- Data saved persistently in `vault.json` (JSON format)
-- Basic error handling for corrupted or missing files
+- Master password stored separately in `mastervault.json` for simple authentication
+- Handles missing/corrupted files without crashing
+- Prevents empty user inputs

-The `Credential` class represents each saved login, and `Vault` handles all storage logic.
+`Credential` manages each saved login, `Vault` handles storage and interaction.
-I used JSON to serialize and deserialize the data instead of saving Python objects directly, lightweight, readable, and beginner friendly.
-Also added basic handling for when the vault file is missing or broken, so it doesn’t crash.

 ## 📖 Backstory

-I found this project **really exciting**, even though I ran into errors *literally all the way*.
-Made it a personal challenge to **debug things myself** and only fall back to AI when totally stuck — just to build that dev muscle.
-Not gonna lie, it was time consuming and yeah...
-I definitely broke some stuff along the way 😂

-One tricky part was storing data.
-I started off trying to save actual Python objects, but turns out **JSON doesn't like that**.
-So I had to figure out how to convert the data into a format JSON understands and then reconstruct it later.
-That took me a minute... okay, an hour 😅.
-But when everything finally clicked and ran smoothly ✅ .. **that hit felt amazing** 🤓✨

-I was planning to add encryption, a cleaner menu, and better error prompts but my battery died mid-session and well... priorities 😅
+I took this on as a personal challenge — debugging and building it mostly on my own.

+I also added a master password system to keep things a bit secure.

+I’m still planning to improve encryption, clean up the menu, and make error messages better.
+I'll do that when I'm less annoyed.
+Just happy it works now.
+Messy code?
+I know.

 ## 🛠️ How to Run

-Just run the script in any **Python 3** environment.
-It’ll automatically create a `vault.json` file in the same directory to store your saved data.
+Run it with Python 3.
+The program will create `vault.json` and `mastervault.json` automatically to store your data.

 ## 💬 Final Note

-Feel free to fork, modify, break, or upgrade the project.
-It’s raw and simple, just how learning projects should be.
+This is a raw learning project.
+Feel free to fork it, improve it, or just play around.